Illumina Innovates with Rancher and Kubernetes

 For a conceptual overview of how the Rancher server provisions clusters and what tools it uses to provision them, refer to the architecture page.

-If you use a Kubernetes provider such as Google GKE, Rancher integrates with its cloud APIs, allowing you to create and manage a hosted cluster from the Rancher UI.
+If you use a Kubernetes provider such as Google GKE, Rancher integrates with its cloud APIs, allowing you to create and manage role-based access control for the hosted cluster from the Rancher UI.

-The Rancher Kubernetes Engine (RKE) allows you to create a Kubernetes cluster on your own nodes.
+Rancher uses the Rancher Kubernetes Engine (RKE)as a library when provisioning Kubernetes on your own nodes.
 RKE is Rancher’s own lightweight Kubernetes installer.

 In RKE clusters, Rancher manages the deployment of Kubernetes.
 These clusters can be deployed on any bare metal server, cloud provider, or virtualization platform.